jcorrego/zao/wp-content/plugins/woo-advanced-discounts/readme.txt

 * Fixed variable products issue

 = 0.9 =
-* Fixed css conflict with loco translate
+* Fixed CSS conflict with loco translate
-* Fixed quandity based pricing not being able to be disabled issue
+* Fixed the issue of quantity based pricing not being able to be disabled.

 = 0.8 =
 * Added pro features page